top of page

 Kobe Nunobiki Herb Gardens and Ropeway: the ultimate 2026 guide

 For some of the best views in Kansai, a pleasant hour or two in meticulously maintained gardens, complete with tropical greenhouse, a forest walk to a hidden waterfall and a gondola ride to boot, set aside an afternoon (or morning) to explore Kobe's Nunobiki Herb Gardens and Ropeway.
 If you do nothing else in Kobe, do this!
 Disclosure: This post contains affiliate links.
-If you click through and make a purchase, I may earn a small commission, ♡ at no extra cost to you ♡ *
+If you click through and make a purchase, I may earn a small commission, ♡ at no extra cost to you ♡ *All

 japansophy